 To sponsor a religious worker for a green card (an EB-4 visa), the job must be at least 35 hours per week.
 If you want to sponsor just a part-time choir director, that person also could work part-time for another church that also sponsors him or her for an R-1 visa.
 Each organization that wants to employ an R-1 religious worker must file its own visa petition for the person.

 R visas are granted initially for up to 30 months.
 If you apply for and receive extensions, these can take you to a maximum of five years total.
 If you spend time outside the U.S. while you hold an R-1 visa, it does not count toward the maximum U.S. stay.
 (That's according to a USCIS policy that began in 2012.)
 You will, however, need to show proof of the length of your absence.

 Unlike with some visas, there is no grace period allowing you to pack up and prepare to leave after your stay is over.
 You must leave the U.S. immediately upon the end of your R-1 employment.

 Our church filed an R-1 petition to sponsor a new pastor.
 We sent the petition to USCIS two months ago, but its website says the current processing times are five months.
 We heard about an option to pay an additional fee and have USCIS approve the petition, guaranteed, within 15 days.
 If we were willing to pay this, could we get our new pastor here sooner than the normal five months?

 Your question relates to what’s known as the Premium Processing Service.
-For some types of application, if you file USCIS Form I-907 and pay an additional fee (going from $1,225 to $1,410 on October 1, 2018), U.S. Citizenship and Immigration Services (USCIS) guarantees it will approve or deny your petition within 15 calendar days; unless it can’t, because it must request additional documents or information from you first.
+For some types of application, if you file USCIS Form I-907 and pay an additional fee (which went from $1,225 to $1,410 on October 1, 2018), U.S. Citizenship and Immigration Services (USCIS) guarantees it will approve or deny your petition within 15 calendar days; unless it can’t, because it must request additional documents or information from you first.
 (In such a case, USCIS begins a new 15-day clock upon receiving your response.)